charliermarsh/semantic/README.md

 ## Units (_units.py_)
 - Converting between units expressed as words.
 	- E.g.: From "Seven and a half kilograms to pounds" to 16.5347.
-- Converting units to human-readable strings.
+    - E.g.: From "Seven and a half pounds per square foot to kilograms per meter squared" to 16.5347.

 # Running